Why is this important?

 - your hospital or other National Health Service institution

-- In Wales, new NHS Redress Arrangements which start from 1 April 2011, may allow you to combine making a complaint with claiming compensation.
+In Wales, NHS Redress Arrangements may allow you to combine making a complaint with claiming compensation.

 If you want more information about how to complain to these types of organisations, you should seek specialist advice from an experienced adviser, for example, a Citizens Advice Bureau.
 To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.

 There are several ways of getting compensation for a personal injury:

 - using a claims assessor (see under heading Claims assessors)

 - taking legal action in a civil court (see under heading Taking legal action)